Technigo/project-weather-app/README.md

 I also decided to add a search in order to be able to switch city.
 I made it inline with the app title, which was a bit tricky to make work.

+If I had more time I would have looked into timezones.
+Right now the sunrise and sunset times show the local times for the user, and not the city that's been entered.

 ## View it live

 [https://weatherington.netlify.app/](https://weatherington.netlify.app/)